yujonglee/wezterm/docs/ssh.md

 `ProxyUseFDpass` is now supported.
 (But not on Microsoft Windows).

+`ServerAliveInterval` is now supported by the `libssh` backend.
+Setting it to a non-zero value will cause wezterm to send an `IGNORE` packet on that interval.
+`ServerAliveCountMax` is NOT supported by this backend.
+This keepalive mechanism will not actively track the number of keepalives or disconnect the session; the packets are sent in a fire-and-forget manner as a least effort way to keep some traffic flowing on the connection to persuade intervening network hardware to keep the session alive.

 ### CLI Overrides

 `wezterm ssh` CLI allows overriding config settings via the command line.
 This